khalil-Elf441/TechTrends-news-sharing-platform/techtrends/README.md

 This is a Flask application that lists the latest articles within the cloud-native ecosystem.

+Create venv for the first use
 ```bash
 python -m venv tt-env
 ```

+Avtivate the venv
 ```bash
 tt-env\Scripts\activate
 ```

+Install depencides for the first use
 ```bash
 pip install -r requirements.txt
 ```